fuzzygroup/blog/_drafts/2019-09-01-finding-your-rhythm-as-a-remote-worker.md

 The only sad thing about making my own desk is that my wife recently got me [Nick Offerman's Good Clean Fun](https://www.amazon.com/Good-Clean-Fun-Misadventures-Offerman/dp/1101984651/ref=sr_1_1?ie=UTF8&qid=1480930872&sr=8-1&keywords=nick+offerman) book and now I really want to make another one this time as a trestle table.
 Sigh.
 If you are a woodworker and you haven't read Offerman yet then I highly recommend it.
 You would never believe that an actor could teach you wood working but he does a credible job and spins a wonderful tale in the doing.

-# Know When to Stop and Move Off the Keyboard

-# Embrace Punctuation
+# Embrace Social Punctuation

 When you are a remote worker what you will find is that the normal social cues that cause you to *stop working* are gone.
 Things like going to the fridge for a soda or stopping by a co-worker's cubicle have just up and disappeared from your life.
+I refer to these as "social punctuation".

+# Know When to Have Distractions and Not

+# Know When to Stop and Move Off the Keyboard

 # Communicate

 # Backup and Synchronization